williamalvvc/az-document-intelligence-poc/README.md

 # Introduction
-Sample Application for PoC using Azure Congnitive Services (Document Intelligence Suite) for extracting data from PDF documents.
+Sample Application for PoC using Azure Congnitive Services (Document Intelligence) for extracting data from PDF documents.

 # Getting Started